mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 # Closing Thoughts

 As I wrote this trip report, I realized just how many interesting and beautiful sites there are in the Gorge.
-This might be my longest trip report, and it certainly was not my longest trip in either time or miles.
+This might be my longest trip report, even though it was not my longest trip in either time or miles.
 A lot of the sites are reachable by car and a short or moderate hike, but connecting them all together on foot makes for a really memorable trip.
 I had great weather, just enough adventure between some scrambling and losing the trail a few times, plenty of solitude but also a few enjoyable conversations with other hikers.

 The Gorge is probably the most appealing destination within a three hour drive, and I definitely expect I will be back for more.
-Despite going in late October, the trees were still mostly green overall.
+Despite going in late October, the trees were still mostly green.
 Sliding one or two weeks later into early November might be the best time to go for peak fall colors.

 Lastly, if anyone reading this knows of a way to purchase a copy of *Hinterlands*, shoot me an email, as it appears it has gone out of print.
 I would love to have my own copy!